CMDR-JohnAlex/BitburnerScripts/README.md

 `UpdateServerScripts.js` - This script will kill all running scripts on bought servers, and then run some given script.
 Loops for all bought servers.

+`UpdateFiles.js` - Simply overwrites all files in the game with those currently on the github repository.
+WIP

 ### Idea